civican/legisinfo/42-1/bills/C-68/bill_text.md

 ### Section 4.2

-  **(1)** If an agreement entered into under section 4.1 provides that there is in force a provision **of** the laws of the province **or the Indigenous governing body** that is equivalent in effect to a provision of the regulations, the Governor in Council may, by order, declare that certain provisions of this Act or of the regulations do not apply in the province **or the territory governed by the Indigenous governing body, as the case may be**, with respect to the subject matter of the provision **of** the laws of the province **or the Indigenous governing body**.
+  **(1)** If an agreement entered into under section 4.1 provides that there is in force a provision of the laws of the province or the Indigenous governing body that is equivalent in effect to a provision of the regulations, the Governor in Council may, by order, declare that certain provisions of this Act or of the regulations do not apply in the province or the territory governed by the Indigenous governing body, as the case may be, with respect to the subject matter of the provision of the laws of the province or the Indigenous governing body.

-  **(2)** Except with respect to Her Majesty in right of Canada, the provisions of this Act or of the regulations that are set out in the order do not apply within **the** province **or the territory governed by the Indigenous governing body, as the case may be**, with respect to the subject matter of the provision **of** the laws of the province **or the Indigenous governing body**.
+  **(2)** Except with respect to Her Majesty in right of Canada, the provisions of this Act or of the regulations that are set out in the order do not apply within the province or the territory governed by the Indigenous governing body, as the case may be, with respect to the subject matter of the provision of the laws of the province or the Indigenous governing body.

-  **(3)** The Governor in Council may revoke the order if the Governor in Council is satisfied that the provision **of** the laws of the province **or the Indigenous governing body, as the case may be**, is no longer equivalent in effect to the provision of the regulations or is not being adequately administered or enforced.
+  **(3)** The Governor in Council may revoke the order if the Governor in Council is satisfied that the provision of the laws of the province or the Indigenous governing body, as the case may be, is no longer equivalent in effect to the provision of the regulations or is not being adequately administered or enforced.

-  **(4)** The Governor in Council may revoke the order only if the Minister has given notice of the proposed revocation to the **government of the** province **or to the Indigenous governing body, as the case may be**.
+  **(4)** The Governor in Council may revoke the order only if the Minister has given notice of the proposed revocation to the government of the province or to the Indigenous governing body, as the case may be.

-> **Explanatory Note**:
-> Existing text of subsections 4.2(1) to (4):
-> *Existing Text*:
-> > If an agreement entered into under section 4.1 provides that there is in force a provision under the laws of the province that is equivalent in effect to a provision of the regulations, the Governor in Council may, by order, declare that certain provisions of this Act or of the regulations do not apply in the province with respect to the subject matter of the provision under the laws of the province.
-> > Except with respect to Her Majesty in right of Canada, the provisions of this Act or of the regulations that are set out in the order do not apply within that province with respect to the subject matter of the provision under the laws of the province.
-> > The Governor in Council may revoke the order if the Governor in Council is satisfied that the provision under the laws of the province is no longer equivalent in effect to the provision of the regulations or is not being adequately administered or enforced.
-> > The Governor in Council may revoke the order only if the Minister has given notice of the proposed revocation to the province.

 ### Section 7